M Idioms

 make one`s blood boil

-- become very angry
+- to cause someone to become very angry

 Every time that I see that man he makes my blood boil.